Atelier-Shiori/hachidori-toshokan/Readme.md

-# Hachidori
+# Hachidori Toshokan
-Hachidori (はちどり図書館) is an open sourced Hummingbird.me library manager.
+Hachidori Toshokan (はちどり図書館) is an open sourced Hummingbird.me library manager.
 In development, not ready for public consumption.

 Requires latest SDK (10.11) and XCode 7 or later to compile.
 Deployment target is 10.10.

 ## How to Compile in XCode
 Warning: This won't work if you don't have a Developer ID installed.
 If you don't have one, obtain one by joining the Apple Developer Program or turn off code signing.

 1. Get the Source
 2. Type 'xcodebuild' to build